henryhawke/taxify/webapp/articles/news/en/2023/06/13/effortless-serverless-skeet.md

 ### Powerful CLI Tool

-Taxify CLI completes constructing a distributed system that combines Google Cloud's serverless products with a single command.
+Taxfy CLI completes constructing a distributed system that combines Google Cloud's serverless products with a single command.
 Just answer a few simple questions, and your app is ready to deploy.

 ### Zero-maintenance